 - Misrepresent or conceal material facts

 The insured submitted invoices and other documents in support of the claim.
-The insurance company paid policy limits to cover damage to the pool house, the “dwelling endorsement, cost of clearing debris, additional living expenses, and personal property inside the home.
+The insurance company paid policy limits to cover damage to the pool house, cost of clearing debris, additional living expenses, and personal property inside the home.

 After large payments were made to cover these expenses, the insured submitted a letter requesting supplemental payments for electrical work to the swimming pool and landscaping damage.
 The letter included fabricated invoices bearing forged signatures that were accompanied by canceled checks from a construction company owned by the policyholders.
 The parties indicated as payees in the checks that they did not own the businesses referenced in the invoices.
 The policyholders had blank checks endorsed and subsequently completed the front of the checks before depositing them into the policyholders’ own account.
 The letter also was accompanied by 15 invoices marked "paid" for work that was not performed.
 These invoices were also accompanied by copies of photocopied checks made payable to a construction company owned by the policyholders’ daughter and created after the fire.

 The trial court found the testimony of the insurance carrier’s forensic accountant to be credible and the testimony of the policyholders not credible.
-Based on this finding, the court ruled that the insurance policy was voided under the fraud and misrepresentation provision.
+Based on this finding, the court ruled that the insurance policy was void under the fraud and misrepresentation provision.
 The court ordered the insured to return all moneys received from the insurer, which amounted to $3,929,887.
 The judge added insult to injury by also ordering the insured to pay the carrier’s attorney fees in the amount of $146,919.
-Although the policyholders would have been entitled to receive $1.7 from the insurer, the insureds misconduct resulted in them receiving nothing and being compelled to pay almost $150,000 in the other side’s attorney fees.
+Although the policyholders would have been entitled to receive $1.7 from the insurer, the insureds misconduct resulted in them receiving nothing and being compelled to pay almost $150,000 for the insurance company's attorney fees.

-This case demonstrates the potentially high cost of submitting claims for non-existent or inflated losses when filing an insurance claims.
+This case demonstrates the potentially high cost of submitting claims for non-existent or inflated losses when filing an insurance claim.
 Even inadvertent misstatements can be an issue, so you should seek legal advice if you have questions about your insurance claim.
-Our law firm invites you to contact us if you are having difficulties with your insurance company.
-Miami insurance claims lawyer J.P.
-Gonzalez-Sirgo handles property damage claims against insurance companies in Miami and throughout Florida.
-The Law Firm of J.P.
-Gonzalez-Sirgo, P.A. offers free consultations and case evaluations.
-No Recovery, No Lawyer Fees.
-Call 305-461-1095 or Toll Free 1-866-71-CLAIM.